sammygb26/Obsidian/Learning/CS/OS/Memory Mangement.md

 The **CPU** then reads from the EIP (instruction pointer). *EIP* is incremented after each instruction, then call, ret, jmp and conditional jmp change EIP.

 ### x86-32 Registers
 The CPU maintains other special registers to speed up processing.
-So $\%e(a-d)x$ and $\%edx$ , $\%edi$ and $\%esi$.
+So $\%e(a-d)x$ and $\%edi$ and $\%esi$.
 These are variable like register built into the program.
 Most instructions are performed on these registers as they are fast.

 We also have the extended stack pointer $\%esp$ which points to the top of the stack.
 Then $\%ebp$ which point to the base of the stack frame of the current function call.